Pros and Cons of CalSavers for Small Businesses

-No. California laws require businesses with 50 or employees to offer retirement benefits, but you don’t have to elect CalSavers.
+No. California laws require businesses with 5 or more employees to offer retirement benefits, but you don’t have to elect CalSavers.
 If you provide a 401(k) plan (or another type of employer-sponsored retirement program), you may request an exemption.

 2. What is CalSavers?

 CalSavers is a Payroll Deduction IRA program—also known as an “Auto IRA” plan.
 Under an Auto IRA plan, if you don’t offer a retirement plan, you must automatically enroll your employees into a state IRA savings program.
-Specifically, the CalSavers plan requires employers with at least five employees to automatically enroll employees at a 5% deferral rate with automatic annual increases, up to a maximum of 8%.
+Specifically, the CalSavers plan requires employers with at least five employees to automatically enroll employees at a 5% deferral rate with automatic annual increases of 1%, up to a maximum contribution rate of 8%.